Skip to content

 We already possess analogies for this.
 Most people do not refrain from cannibalism because of law enforcement or deterrence.
 They refrain because the act does not register as a live option.
 It does not feel tempting, strategic, or imaginable; it sits outside the space of consideration.

-Earlier I introduced the term physiocultural without defining it.
-What I mean is not merely norm or law, but something that extends into the mechanisms by which individuals are bound into collectives: potentially neurological, biochemical, cybernetic, or otherwise.
-Michael Levin’s work on developmental bioelectricity offers a useful frame.
-Levin studies how cells coordinate into collective intelligences through physical mechanisms which bind individual units into wholes; the goals belong to the collective rather than the parts.
-The proposal is that an analogous transformation must occur at the civilizational scale with respect to violence and domination: emergence of an aversion stronger than our current relationship to cannibalism, potentially rooted in mechanisms deeper than agreement or custom.
-I am not claiming to know what form this would take or how it happens; only that, if it does not, the civilization perishes.
+Earlier I introduced the term physiocultural without definition.
+What I mean is not merely norm or law, but an embodiment that extends the mechanisms by which individuals are bound into collectives: a great world wide web of layered neurological, biochemical, cybernetic, and otherwise interwoven interpenetration.
+The proposal is that this transformational weaving must occur at the civilizational scale with respect to violence and domination.
+I am not claiming here to know specific forms this would take or how it may happen; only that, if it does not, the civilization perishes.

 This idea is best understood as a behavioral variant of the Great Filter.